Traveller, Writer, Seeker Bill Aitken. Also a Dog Lover.

 Thano forest overview photo courtesy Mr Lokesh Ohri

 Let’s Talk about Thano.
 Ep 21 Lokesh Ohri.
 Abhijay Negi.
 Sanjay Sondhi.
-Show notes (edited).
+Show notes (Edited).

 Lalitha Krishnan: Hi, I’m Lalitha Krishnan and you’re listening to Season three, Episode 21 of the Heart of Conservation podcast.
 I bring you stories from the wild that keep us connected with the natural world.
 This episode is about the Thano forest in the Doon valley (Uttarakhand- the state where I live.)
 This forest in Dehradun has been in the news lately because the Uttarakhand government has sought the National Wildlife Board’s approval to transfer 243 acres of forest land to the Airports Authority of India.
 The what, where and why are questions everyone wants answered.
 You can hear the facts from three prominent Doon citizens who are my guests on this episode.
 Lokesh Ohri is an anthropologist, historian, writer, and a cultural activist & also the founder of BTDT which is the ‘Been There Doon That’ group.
 Abhijay Negi is a young activist-lawyer, also the founder of MAD which stands for Making a Difference.
 Both are active drivers of the #savethano movement.
 I am also speaking with Sanjay Sondhi, who is a well-known naturalist, founder of the Titli Trust, and community development and livelihood expert.